iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/privacy/index.md

 - Monitoring network requests
 - Auditing our build process

-This policy reflects our commitment to transparency and minimal data collection while providing essential insights through privacy-preserving analytics.
+This policy reflects our commitment to transparency and minimal data collection.